On religion…

 Since ancient history, excellent source of power, validation of rule and effective form of societal control.

-Organized religion usually involves dogma brainwashing and is thus philosophical suicide.
+Organized religion usually involves dogma by definition, this is a fo4m brainwashing and thus philosophical suicide.

 “But one can do more than that; one can try to re-create the world, to build up in its stead another world in which its most unbearable features are eliminated and replaced by others that are in conformity with one's own wishes.
 But whoever, in desperate defiance, sets out upon this path to happiness will as a rule attain nothing.
 Reality is too strong for him.
 He becomes a madman, who for the most part finds no one to help him in carrying through his delusion.
 It is asserted, however, that each one of us behaves in some one respect like a paranoic, corrects some aspect of the world which is unbearable to the construction of a wish and introduces this delusion into reality.
 A special importance attaches to the case in which this attempt to procure a certainty of happiness and a protection against suffering through a delusional remolding of reality is made by a considerable number of people in common.
 The religions of mankind must be classed among the mass-delusions of this kind.
 No one, needless to say, who shares a delusion ever recognizes it as such.”